 It’s no secret that Volvo are one of the most ambitious car manufacturers on the market today.
 They want to eliminate all deaths and serious injuries in their new cars by 2020 and are going to make all of their cars electric or hybrid by 2019.

 So yes, you could say that Volvo are pretty ambitious.
-But there is one thing that never really comes up when we talk about Volvo cars, and that’s reliability.
+But there is one thing that never really comes up when we talk about Volvo cars, and that’s their reliability.

 How reliable are Volvo?
 In this article, we look at how dependable Volvo are, and how this compares to their rivals.